-The measuring device is not only suitable for measuring liquid flow.
-Direct mass measurement based on the Coriolis principle is also possible for measuring the flow rate of gases.
+The measuring device is primarily designed for measuring liquid flow.
+The measurement of gases is also possible.

+- Note!

+- Before carrying out the Quick Setup "Gas measurement", the Quick Setup "Commissioning" has to be executed →

+⊕ 44.

-- Before carrying out the Quick Setup "Gas measurement", the Quick Setup "Commissioning" has to be executed → (1) 41. - Only mass and Corrected volume flow can be measured and output with the gas measurement mode.
-Note that direct density and/or volume measurement is not possible. - The flow ranges and measuring accuracy that apply to gas measurement are not the same as those for liquids. - If corrected volume flow (e.g. in Nm/h) is to be measured and output instead of the mass flow (e.g. in kg/h), change the setting for the CORRECTED VOLUME CALCULATION function to "FIXED REFERENCE DENSITY" in the "Commissioning" Quick Setup menu.
-Corrected volume flow can be assigned as follows: - to a display line, - to the current output, - to the pulse/frequency output.
+- Only mass and Corrected volume flow can be measured and output with the gas measurement mode.
+Note that direct density and/or volume measurement is not possible.

+- If corrected volume flow (e.g. in Nm/h) is to be measured and output instead of the mass flow (e.g. in kg/h), change the setting for the CORRECTED VOLUME CALCULATION function to "FIXED REFERENCE DENSITY" in the "Commissioning" Quick Setup menu.
+Corrected volume flow can be assigned as follows:

+- to a display line,

+- to the current output,

+- to the pulse/frequency output.